I'm raising £3000 to Provide free education to neurodivergent students

 William's Severn Way Trek

 My 8-year-old autistic son, William, and I are undertaking an ambitious challenge!
-This will be to trek the 215-mile length of the Severn Way together over seven stages.
-We will be doing this to raise funds to provide free tutoring for neurodivergent students who struggle to attend school - a cause that is particularly close to our hearts.
+This will be to trek the 215-mile length of the Severn Way together over four stages.
+The Severn Way is a route that follows the course of the River Severn, from its source in Welsh mountains, to its mouth in the Bristol Channel.
+We will be completing our challenge to raise funds to provide free tutoring for neurodivergent students who struggle to attend school, which is a cause that is close to our hearts.
 Please read on to learn about our story and why we’re committing to this challenge.

 A few years ago I left my career as an Earth scientist to provide care for William, who was struggling at school.
 Since this time we have found more balance, and I have forged a new career running The Autism Adventure hub, which supports the education of neurodivergent students who have difficulties learning at school.
 For this work I use my previous teaching/lecturing experience to provide inclusive online tutoring and support.

 However, our journey to get here hasn’t been smooth.
 Trials have included my wife’s (William’s mum’s) cancer diagnosis and treatment, as well as William’s struggle with epilepsy.
-During these times William and I have embraced buggy running.
-While William enjoys being pushed along at pace, he also likes getting out of his buggy to explore, so our excursions have been a great way for us both to stay healthy through trying times.
+During these times William and I have embraced the outdoors through buggy running and explorative walks, helping us both to stay healthy through the challenges our family has faced.

 Our Severn way excursion is designed with William in mind.
-The Severn Way follows the course of the River Severn for 215 miles, from its source in the mountains of Mid Wales to its mouth in the Bristol Channel.
-William loves being in nature, and particularly enjoys interacting with water, so our journey will be appealing to him.
-This will begin with hiking over uneven ground, providing lots of exploration opportunities.
-For the most part, though, our trek will involve buggy running alongside the river’s meandering mid- and lower course, which we know William will enjoy.
-The seven stages of our challenge will also be spread throughout the year, helping William to retain interest and enthusiasm for our mission.
+William loves being in nature, and particularly enjoys interacting with water, so our journey alongside the river will be fascinating for him.
+We will begin with hiking over uneven ground, providing lots of exploration opportunities.
+Later parts our trek will involve buggy running alongside the river’s meandering mid- and lower course, which we know William enjoys too!
+The four stages of our challenge will also be spread throughout the year, helping William to retain interest and enthusiasm for our mission.

-Each of our seven stages will involve two or more days of consecutive travel along the Severn Way.
+Each of our four stages will involve several days of consecutive travel along the Severn Way.
 These are currently planned to consist of the following (note that small changes to this schedule may occur):

 We will provide regular updates on our planning and progress via the Facebook page, “William’s Severn Way Trek”.
 Please get in touch via this page if you would like to learn more or join us for part of our adventure.